digitalnsw/endoflife/register-the-death/registering-the-death/index.md

 You need to register the death within 7 days of the funeral.

-## Filling in the death registration form
+## Completing the death registration form
 To complete the death registration form, you’ll need to provide their:

 * surname and first name